WORLDCHAMPION JET Tribute and Moments of Back-to-back Trips

 The central part of the indoor lounge area on the Economy Class deck, which has multiple aircraft-style seats.
 All the way at the front is another bar selling coffee, other drinks and snacks.

-The stern section of the Economy Class lounge area, which has orange aircraft-style seats.
+The aft section of the Economy Class lounge area, which has orange aircraft-style seats.
 The walls in front of it yet again display a crowd watching a Formula One race.

 Another poster could be seen in the starboard side of the Economy Class lounge area.
-It depicted a pit stop operation being carried-out on a race-car competing in Formula 2.
+It depicted a pit stop operation being carried-out on a red race-car.

-After having seen the indoor areas of the WORLDCHAMPION JET, I proceeded to the outdoor area at the stern section, in which passengers were able to stay at least up until the ship's exit from Piraeus.
-Here is a view towards the cabins of the crew, and of the port side funnel.
+After having seen the indoor areas of the WORLDCHAMPION JET, I proceeded to the outdoor area at the aft section, in which passengers were able to stay at least up until the ship's exit from Piraeus.
+Here is a view of the cabins of the crew and of the port side funnel.
 The two funnels of the ship also bear a racing theme.
 Indeed, instead of featuring the logo of Sea Jets, they have white and dark blue checkers, which aim to symbolise the ship's speed, making it appear as if she was a race-car herself.

 The AGIOS NEKTARIOS AEGINAS seen in Piraeus at dawn.
 I had traveled onboard her from Piraeus to Aegina just seven days before my trip with the WORLDCHAMPION JET, as part of the Saronic Gulf one-day trip that I did on 13 September 2020.